-Federal revenue consists of Federal Impact Aid, Medicaid reimbursement, and Navy Junior Reserve Officer Training Corps, primarily.
+Federal revenue consists of Federal Impact Aid (FIA), Medicaid reimbursement, and Navy Junior Reserve Officer Training Corps, primarily.
 Federal Impact Aid is based on the number of children in Norfolk that are associated with or impacted by federal programs.
 Impact Aid is designed to mitigate the loss of tax dollars due to income and property connected with the federal government that is not taxed.
 Children living in government supplied housing on a military base is an example.
-The division anticipates receiving \$1.9 million in Impact Aid during FY 2024.
+The FIA reflects funding of \$1.9 million for fiscal year 2024.

-Medicaid reimbursements are based on the number of Medicaid eligible students receiving applicable health services that are paid from state or local funds.
-Services paid with federal funds are not eligible for reimbursement.
-Medicaid revenue is projected to increase from \$1.8 million to \$2.3 million during FY 2024.
+Medicaid Reimbursement is applied for by the Special Education department quarterly and is based on Medicaid eligible students to whom approved services are rendered.
+The expenses that are reimbursed are those spent from local funds.
+Federal and certain state funds are not eligible for reimbursement.
+Medicaid revenue is projected to increase from \$1.8 million to \$2.3 million for fiscal year 2024.